 - To answer your question “How much data do I need to address my management goals and monitoring objectives,” follow the steps below:

-- Identify the indicators of interest and the proportion of the landscape that is likely be be in a given condition (e.g, % of landscape having suitable or unsuitable habitat).
+- A. Identify the indicators of interest and the proportion of the landscape that is likely be be in a given condition (e.g, % of landscape having suitable or unsuitable habitat).
 It can be helpful to look at pre-existing data to estimate the proportion of sites currently meeting monitoring objectives as a starting point.

 - With the information identified above, you can then estimate your initial sample sizes with these sample sufficiency tables.